Dutch Apple Pie

 Place one of the unbaked pie crusts in a 9-inch pie pan.
 In a large bowl, gently toss the apple slices, nutmeg and cinnamon.
 Spread the spiced apples across bottom of pie crust in the pan.

-Mix sugar, flour and salt, then add milks.
+Mix sugar, flour and salt, then add evaporated milk.
 Beat 8 minutes at medium speed with an electric mixer.
 Your goal is a thick white sauce that will bake down around the apples.

-Pour the white sauce evenly over the top layer of apples.
+Pour the milk sauce evenly over the top layer of apples.
 Do not try to stir into the apples, the sauce will penetrate the apple layers during baking.

 Bake in a 375° F oven for 1 hour.
 Serve warm.